Spoons/rmm/README.md

 #### Adding .local/bin to your PATH

-RMM can be directly accessed with 'rmm'.
-In order for this to occur, you need to add "~/.local/bin" to your PATH variable.
-If you notice that you cannot run `rmm` after installation.
-Try the following:
+RMM can be directly accessed with command `rmm`.
+In order for this to work, you need to add `~/.local/bin` to your PATH variable, otherwise, your terminal will not find the `rmm` script.
+If you notice that you cannot run `rmm` after installation, try the following:
 ``` sh
 echo 'export PATH="$PATH:$HOME/.local/bin" >> ~/.bashrc
 ```